Physician Assistant

 PANCE Certification and Attrition

 Graduates of an accredited Physician Assistant program must pass the national Physician Assistant National Certifying Exam (PANCE) in order to acquire state licensure to practice.
 This exam is developed jointly by the National Board of Medical Examiners and the National Commission on Certification of Physician Assistants (NCCPA).
-The South University, Savannah Physician Assistant Studies program has a 96% aggregate pass rate from the inception of the program.
-Below are the percentage pass rates for the first time test takers of the PANCE for the past five South University Savannah, Physician Assistant Studies graduating classes.
+Below are the percentage pass rates for the first-time test takers of the PANCE for the past five South University Savannah, Physician Assistant Studies graduating classes.

 South University Savannah PANCE Pass Rates